dcurasi/dc-cookie-notice-bar/README.txt

 * Italiano

+= If you like the plugin, please give it a rating. = If you have a feature request, let me know, they're always welcome!

 == Installation ==

 1. Unzip the downloaded zip file.
-2. Upload `dc-cookie-notice-bar` folder to the `/wp-content/plugins/` directory
+2. Upload `cookie-notice-bar` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the \'Plugins\' menu in WordPress
 4. Go to Cookie Notice Bar for change the default options